asarkar2210/pixelle/README.md

 ---

 ## License
-This project is provided as-is; add a license file if you intend to publish or distribute.
+This project is open source and available under the [MIT License](LICENSE).